briandconnelly/nicheconstruct/paper/05_discussion.md

 More generally, it was recently argued that incorporating the effects of niche construction is critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].
 Incorporating host dynamics, transmission, co-evolution, and the feedbacks that they produce is likely to be equally important for gaining a greater understanding of how cooperative behaviors evolve in these host-symbiont settings.

+## Summary

+We have previously shown that a combination of non-social adaptation and population structure can favor the evolution of cooperation (@HANKSHAW).
+However, this "Hankshaw effect" was transient; without continual opportunities for adaptation (e.g., a changing environment), defectors eventually dominate.
+Here, we explore one source for such continual opportunities: negative niche construction.
+Specifically, the process of adaptation creates opportunities for further adaptation through niche constructive feedback.
+In our model, the active role of the organism is paramount; not only does cooperative behavior make hitchhiking more likely given adaptive opportunities, but these adaptive opportunities themselves are continually generated through the effects organisms have on their environment.